ColinDaly75/ES-LTR-Implicit-Explicit-Correlation/README.md

 We generate and publish a small manually annotated LTR dataset (ENTRP-SRCH.txt) and calculate a Spearman correlation coefficient.

-The attached dataset and code were used to perform correlation and ranking performance tests.
+## PART 2:  Comparison of Ranking Performance using alternative ground truths
+Once the correlation is established, we use the CTR values in place of human relevance judgements are recreate our learning to rank model.
+This involves subsitiuting the CTR values into the first column of the LTR dataset.
+The nDCG values are calculated using
+- human relevance judgements and
+- clickthrough rate.

 The LTR dataset is formatted as follows: -
 ![LETOR_format_diagram-with-clickThru](https://user-images.githubusercontent.com/51714656/179519935-eb7329c6-e9cb-4e69-b6a0-a71eef16ab03.png)

+The attached dataset and code were used to perform correlation and ranking performance tests.
 To reproduce, simply download the code (python ipynb file) and dataset (txt file).
 It was compliled using python 3 and requires the installation (pip3) of datapane,jinja2 and scipy packages.

 This research was usertaken by Colin Daly and Dr. Yvette Graham and has been partially funded by the ADAPT Centre and Trinity College Dublin